 Davis & Whitlock, along with a local Arkansas law firm Mickel & Chapman, filed suit on behalf of the Mayflower residents in April 2013.
 After two years of intensive litigation in a case that captured national attention, a settlement was achieved on terms that were satisfactory to the Plaintiffs and held ExxonMobil accountable for the Pegasus Pipeline Disaster.

-Davis & Whitlock, along with Alabama firms Friedman, Dazzio, Zulanas & Bowling, PC and the Cole Law Firm, is pleased to announce a settlement on behalf of West Morgan – East Lawrence Water and Sewer Authority in their PFAS lawsuit against the 3M Company Inc.
+Davis & Whitlock, PC, along with Alabama firms Friedman, Dazzio, Zulanas & Bowling, PC and the Cole Law Firm, is proud to announce the West Morgan – East Lawrence Water Authority began construction on a reverse osmosis filtration system in January of 2020.

 This filtration system is the result of the settlement of a three-year long lawsuit against 3M, and will effectively filter out all types of PFAS chemicals from the Authority’s water intake, located on the Tennessee River downstream of 3M’s Decatur, Alabama plant.
 In so doing, it will bring residents of Lawrence and Morgan counties some of the cleanest water in the country.